mebusy/notes/dev_notes/softmax.md

 ## Practical issues: Numeric stability

-When you’re writing code for computing the Softmax function in practice, the intermediate terms efyi and e<sup>f</sup>  may be very large due to the exponentials.
+When you’re writing code for computing the Softmax function in practice, the intermediate terms e<sup>f</sup>  may be very large due to the exponentials.

 ```python
 def softmax( f ):